This is a guide covering everything you need to know about using hard light in photography.

 How Can Hard Light Be Altered?

-To transform hard light to soft light, you will need a lot of modifiers and know various
+To transform hard light to soft light, you will need a lot of modifiers and know various techniques.

 The larger your source of light is, the softer the light becomes.
 If you want to make your light source relatively larger, you can easily use a diffuser.